ubc-cirrus-lab/unfaasener/README.md

 2. Ensure that you have [Julia](https://julialang.org/downloads/platform/) installed before running the setup script, as the default solver is implemented in Julia (Our solver has been tested with `julia version 1.9.3`).
 Julia's solver offers superior performance, particularly for larger workflows or a higher number of offloading hosts.
-Nonetheless, you retain the flexibility to switch to the Gekko solver by modifyiing the value of the `solver` field within the [rankerConfig.ini](https://github.com/ubc-cirrus-lab/unfaasener/blob/main/scheduler/rankerConfig.ini) (set `solver = gekko` to use the Gekko solver and `solver = julia` to use the Julia solver).
+Nonetheless, you retain the flexibility to switch to the Gekko solver by modifying the value of the `solver` field within the [rankerConfig.ini](https://github.com/ubc-cirrus-lab/unfaasener/blob/main/scheduler/rankerConfig.ini) (set `solver = gekko` to use the Gekko solver and `solver = julia` to use the Julia solver).

 3. In case of leader failure, the leaderFailure variable in the setup.sh needs to be set to 1 (```leaderFailure=1```) in order to retrieve host logs from the datastore.